jidongbsu/cs333/labs/mitnick/README.md

 ### Verification steps:

-step 8. on the victim's server machine, see if /tmp/xyz is created.
+step 8. on the victim's server machine, see if **/tmp/xyz** is created.

 ![alt text](lab-mitnick-success.png "lab success")

-The above screenshot shows the attack is successful, and this concludes the lab.
+The above screenshot shows the file **/tmp/xyz** is now existing - this indicates that the attack is successful, and this concludes the lab.